ARCHER2-HPC/archer2-fortran-intro/section7.01/README.md

 ## Testing

-Testing is an important consideration in modern software enginerring.
+Testing is an important consideration in modern software engineering.
 A number of unit test frameworks exist:

 * pFUnit https://github.com/Goddard-Fortran-Ecosystem/pFUnit